uzh-dqbm-cmi/ARGON/README.md

-# ARGON
+#
-Progressive Transformer-Based Generation of Radiology Reports
+Code repository for "Progressive Transformer-Based Generation of Radiology Reports" paper (To appear in Findings of EMNLP 2021)
+--Comming soon